 Fury HD 5000 10X42 Review

-- The Fury HD 5000 is an extremely effective angle-compensated laser rangefinder binocular intended for hunters, archers and shooters.
+- The Fury HD 5000 with 10x magnification and 42mm objective lenses, is an extremely effective angle-compensated laser rangefinder binocular intended for hunters, archers...

 Rangefinder binoculars are not cheap optics, but they’re no longer viewed with skepticism as they once were when they first hit the market.
 After some trial and error and feedback from buyers, the Fury HD now has a home-runner rangefinder bino, the 5000.
 This is an upgrade to the original Fury HD which we reviwed here.